"Say Their Names"

-The piece serves to also raise awareness for singer Macy Gray's organization MyGood.
-MyGood is an effort to bring some good to families who have lost loved ones due to police violence.
-MyGood is NOT an anti-police organization.
-MyGood serves to do as much as they can for grieving families.
+The piece serves to also raise awareness for singer Macy Gray's organization MyGood that aims to bring some good to families who have lost loved ones due to police violence.
 Donations from song downloads at sirsultrymusic.com will support MyGood. mygood.org.

 Cover artwork conceptualized by LA graffiti artist Toons One, colored by Allen Passalaqua of DC comics.

 Rising alt-pop artist Charlee Remitz has released her new album, "Heaven's a Scary Place," on Dec.
 18. The fearless title track of the album highlights Remitz's incredible strength as a talented songwriter, and her thought-provoking lyrics shine over moody 80s synths.

 Says Remitz, "On every album, I have one song that takes no hostages.
 This is that one song.
 It orbits around this lyric: 'I bet if Jesus walked into heaven, he'd think he was lost.'
 At least, this is true of the heaven that's exclusive to cis-gendered white people who can pay for their sins. ... it's so backwards and disgusting, and it makes faith sound like a dirty word."